Amber Rose Sends Messages With NSFW Clothing Line

 And it seems her fans aren’t afraid to wear the explicit shirt as it is currently sold out.
 Its popularity is apparent as more than two years later, Amber is still marketing the shirt designs and fans are still posting photos while wearing her racy shirts.
 However, some of her social media followers criticized her choice of phrases for the clothing, including the image of her posing half naked on a pool table.

 “F*** yo pool table?
 Thats the corniest s*** I have ever heard.
 Aren’t you like 40?
-You “celebrities” are so whack.”
+You ‘celebrities’ are so whack.”

 [Featured Image by Nicholas Hunt/Getty Images]